schmittjoh/JMSCommandBundle/Resources/doc/index.rst

 ::

     php app/console licensify MyBundleName --license Apache2

 This command will automatically add the given license to all PHP files.
 You can change the license text (for example to add your name) by overwriting this bundle in your application.
+It will also add the given license in Resources/meta/LICENSE.

 generate:test-application
 ~~~~~~~~~~~~~~~~~~~~~~~~~